MaxPiLab/handson-iot-raspberrypi/doc/python_basic.md

 |**sort()**|Sort items in a list in ascending order|
 |**len()**|Gives the total number of elements in list|

-#### LIST SLICES

-Slice operator works on list.
-This is used to display more than one selected values on the output screen.Slices are treated as boundaries and the result will contain all the elements between boundaries.

-**Syntax**:
-example=Listnmae[start: stop: step]
-Where start, stop & step - all three are optional.
-If you omit first index, slice starts from '0' and omitting of stop will take it to end.
-Default value of step is 1.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/35935951/37181010-422be71a-2351-11e8-835b-850a5375d8a0.png">
 </p>